sahil3487/ChatGpt-Clone/README.md

 Push to the branch (git push origin feature/your-feature) Create a new Pull Request
 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - Sahil singh.

 🙏 Acknowledgements
 OpenAI for their groundbreaking work on natural language processing.